paultag/notes.pault.ag/notes/kerberos-rtl-sdr-broadband.md

 competence or capability as an engineer -- but it's been some of the most rewarding in recent memory as I work through each hurdle.

+I owe a deep debt of gratitude to those who have helped me along my way, but most especially Raf, Tom and Ben.
+They've helped me work through the parts that I've been most frustrated by, sent me piles of helpful resources, and taken active steps to introduce me to the wider community, allowing me to passively learn as others share their work.
+Thank you all.

 It's about as good of a time as any to take a step back, and to write a bit about what i've learned, and a hack that I've implemented for sport.
 This is the first in a series of posts about the last year, and a bit about the code